 If you intentionally prevent or attempt to prevent a person that you reasonably know to be a peace officer, who is acting under color of their official authority, from effecting an arrest by engaging in passive resistance, which is defined as a nonviolent physical act or failure to act intended to impede, hinder, or delay the effecting of an arrest, then you will be convicted of a Class 1 Misdemeanor.
 A Class 1 Misdemeanor carries a maximum jail term of 6 months, up to a $2,500 fine, and up to 3 years of probation.
 As with the felony, a misdemeanor conviction can have additional collateral side effects that will affect your life.

 Don’t face the potential lifetime effects of a criminal conviction alone.
-You need an experienced, aggressive, and effective team on your side to help you get the best possible result in your case.
-Call the attorneys AZ Defenders today at 480-456-6400 or contact us online to schedule your free consultation.
+You need an experienced, aggressive, and effective Phoenix criminal defense lawyer on your side to help you get the best possible result in your case.
+Call the attorneys at AZ Defenders today at 480-456-6400 or contact us online to schedule your free consultation.